-This protocol is designed to be used only by single sign-on (SSO) administrator security principals (2).
+This protocol is designed to be used only by single sign-on (SSO) administrator.
 The information associated with this protocol can contain highly sensitive information, so the protocol client is designed to be used in an environment that is appropriately secured.